Elsuqui/Elsuqui/README.md

 ## Welcome to my profile

-<p>My passion is software development, I have 4 years of experience working on a variety of projects,
+<p>My passion is the software development, I have 4 years of experience working on a variety of projects,
 working in small and medium-sized companies building complex solutions, and most of the time as a back-end developer with PHP, Laravel, and other related technologies.</p>